pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ### Drawbacks

 - Large RAM (e.g., 20 GB for a 4096*4096 image and 50GB for a 8k image) is still needed to store the intermediate results.
 If you use --no-half-vae the usage doubles.
 - For >=8k images NaNs ocassionally appear in.
-The 840000 VAE weights effectively save the .
+The 840000 VAE weights effectively solve most problems .
 You may use --no-half-vae to disable half VAE for that giant image. **We are figure out the root cause and trying to fix**
 - The speed is limited by both your GPU and your CPU.
 So if any of them is not good, the speed will be affected.
 - Similarly, the gradient calculation is not compatible with this hack.
 It will break any backward() or torch.autograd.grad() that passes VAE.